ibreaker14/A-Living-Nightmare/README.md

 # CECS424_INFORM7_ASSIGNMENT
-Inform 7 Assignment

 ### A Living Nightmare
-By Mingtau Li,
+An Interactive Fiction Game by Mingtau Li,
 011110539